rondevera/jslintmate/README.markdown

 options for each.
 These options serve as a barebones code style guide, and let teammates stick to the same standards.
 Three ways to do this:

-* Set options at the **top of each JS file**:
+### Set options at the top of each JS file ###

 Adding options atop each JS file gives you fine-grained control.
 For
 example:

       /*jslint  browser:  true,
                 newcap:   true,
                 nomen:    false,
                 plusplus: false,
                 undef:    true,
 			vars:     false,
                 white:    false */
       /*global  window, jQuery, $, MyApp */

 This example is specifically for JSLint.
 To use it with JSHint, change `/*jslint` to `/*jshint` and tweak options as needed.

 The exact option names and values change occasionally.
 For the latest, check the [JSLint docs][jslint options] and the [JSHint docs][jshint options].

-* Keep a **personal options file**:
+### Keep a personal options file ###

 You can maintain an options file to use your favorite JSLint/JSHint options across projects.
 These files can be written in JSON or YAML.

 JSLintMate comes with some example options files:
 [jslint.json][jslint.json], [jslint.yml][jslint.yml],
 [jshint.json][jshint.json], and [jshint.yml][jshint.yml].
 To use one of these, save a copy as `~/.jslintrc` or `~/.jshintrc`.
 JSLintMate reads from these paths by default, and automatically detects whether they contain JSON or YAML.

 If you want to rename your options files or store them elsewhere:

 1. Within TextMate, select *Bundles > Bundle Editor >
     Show Bundle Editor*.
 2. Expand *JavaScript JSLintMate* and highlight *Options Files*.
 3. Change the values for `TM_JSLINTMATE_JSLINT_OPTIONS_FILE` and `TM_JSLINTMATE_JSHINT_OPTIONS_FILE` to the file paths you prefer.

-* Keep an **options file in your project**:
+### Keep an options file in your project ###

 You can also store your options file in your project.
 This is great for sharing options with collaborators&mdash;everyone uses the same options for all JS files, and different projects can have different options.

 To set this up:

 1. Within TextMate, select *Bundles > Bundle Editor >
     Show Bundle Editor*.
 2. Expand *JavaScript JSLintMate* and highlight *Options Files*.
 3. Change the value for `TM_JSLINTMATE_JSLINT_OPTIONS_FILE` to a path in your project, e.g., `$TM_PROJECT_DIRECTORY/config/jslint.yml`.
 Do the same for JSHint if needed, making sure to use a separate options file.

 *TextMate 2 users:* If you use `$TM_PROJECT_DIRECTORY` in your settings, you also need to create a `.tm_properties` file in your project directory (or some parent directory) containing this ([source][tm_properties]):

     projectDirectory     = "$CWD"
     TM_PROJECT_DIRECTORY = "$projectDirectory"

 Options files are meant to be understood by a wide variety of tools, not just JSLintMate.
 This includes lint tools in other editors, continuous integration systems, and other automated testing systems.

-* **Deprecated:** Specify global JSLint/JSHint options for use across
+### Deprecated: Specify global options for use across projects: ###
-  projects:

 Here's the old way to maintain personal, cross-project options. **This feature will be removed in an upcoming version.
 Please use a `~/.jslintrc` or `~/.jshintrc` file via the "Options Files" preferences instead.** Bundle commands no longer need to be modified directly.

 1. Within TextMate, select *Bundles > Bundle Editor > Edit Commands >
     JavaScript JSLintMate > Run JSLintMate*.
 2. Add your list of options as `--linter-options`.
 For example:

           ruby "$TM_BUNDLE_SUPPORT/lib/jslintmate.rb" \
             --linter-options=browser:true,white:false

+---

 If you specify options in your JS files *and* in options files, they'll be merged at runtime: